Dagestan: History

 In the first few centuries AD, Caucasian Albania (corresponding to modern Azerbaijan and southern Dagestan) became a vassal and eventually subordinate to the Parthian Empire.
-With the advent of the Sassanian Empire, it became a satrapy (province) within the vast domains of the empire.
-In later antiquity, it was a few times fought over by the Roman Empire and the Sassanid Persians as the former sought to contest the latter's rule over the region, without success.
+With the advent of the Sasanian Empire, it became a satrapy (province) within the vast domains of the empire.
+In later antiquity, a few wars were fought as the Roman Empire unsuccessfully attempted to contest Sasanid rule over the region.
 Over the centuries, to a relatively large extent, the peoples within the Dagestan territory converted to Christianity alongside Zoroastrianism.

 In the 5th century, the Sassanids gained the upper hand, and by the 6th century had constructed a strong citadel at Derbent, known from then on as the Caspian Gates, while the Huns overran the northern part of Dagestan, followed by the Caucasian Avars.
 During the Sassanian era, southern Dagestan became a bastion of Persian culture and civilization, with its center at Derbent.
 A policy of "Persianisation" can be traced over many centuries.

 Islamic influence

 During the Islamic conquests, the Dagestani people (region of Derbent) were the first people to become Muslims within current Russian territory, after the Arab conquest of the region in 643.
 In the 8th century Arabs repeatedly clashed with the Khazars.
-Although the local population rose against the Arabs of Derbent in 905 and 913, Islam was still adopted in urban centers, such as Samandar and Kubachi (Zerechgeran), from where it steadily penetrated into the highlands.
+Although the local population rose against the Arabs of Derbent in 905 and 913, Islam was still adopted in urban centers, such as Samandar and Kubachi (Zerechgeran), from where it steadily diffused into the highlands.
 By the 15th century, Christianity had died away, leaving a 10th-century Church of Datuna as the sole monument to its existence.